St. Luke's Episcopal Church

 The ramp is on the 3rd Street entrance by the alley.

 St. Luke's Traditional Worship Begins at 10:30 a.m. every Sunday morning.
-Please join us in person for the service streamed live on the Facebook page,
+Please join us in person or the service streamed live on the

 St. Luke’s is a faith community which maintains a fairly high church liturgical tradition and embraces the theological progressive views of the Episcopal Church.
 Music is an integral part of our worship experience as most services include sung masses, hymns, and choral anthems.